 Annunciation mass shooting: Boy from viral interview has bullet fragment removed from neck

-MINNEAPOLIS (FOX 9) - Weston Halsne, 10, is on the path to recovery after a successful surgery to remove a bullet fragment from his neck after the Annunciation Church and School mass shooting.
+MINNEAPOLIS (FOX 9) - Weston Halsne, 10, is on the path to recovery after a successful surgery to remove a bullet fragment from his neck following the Annunciation Church and School mass shooting.

 His interview with reporters immediately after the shooting went viral when he recalled the horrific details while speaking to reporters.